 The Easiest Recipe for Liberian Cassava Leaf

 I can’t even lie to you and say this is an easy West African recipe by any means.
-In fact, it’s one of the dishes I have stayed away from cooking for many years because the last time I tried to cook it years ago, I completely botched it.
-I finally got the recipe right, with some help from my mom and other trusty sources, and that’s what I’m sharing here with you all.
+In fact, it’s one of the dishes I have stayed away from cooking for many years.
+The first time I tried to cook it years ago, I completely botched it.
+I finally got the recipe right, with some help from my mom and other trusty sources.
+And that’s what I’m sharing here with you all.

 - 3 1 lb packs of frozen cassava leaves (found in most International grocery stores or farmers markets)

 - 1-2 pounds of a variety of meats – chicken beef chunks, and/or shrimp

 - 2-3 pieces of dried fish

 - 1 onion – chopped

 - 1 scotch bonnet pepper optional – if spice is desired

 - ½ - 1 cup palm oil